RituRaj101/e-commerce-microservices-project/README.md

 - **Cache-aside pattern** (not write-through) for Redis in Product Service — reads populate the cache lazily; writes evict/refresh rather than trying to keep cache and DB in perfect lockstep on every write.

 ---

-## Known Limitations & Future Scope

-Being upfront about these is a stronger interview answer than pretending they don't exist:

-- **Stock is checked but not decremented** — placing an order validates sufficient stock exists but doesn't reduce it in Product Service.
-Two simultaneous orders for the same last unit could both currently succeed.
-Planned fix: an atomic conditional-update endpoint (`UPDATE products SET stock = stock - :qty WHERE id = :id AND stock >= :qty`) called from Order Service after validation.
-- **No API Gateway** — clients call each service directly on its own port instead of through a single entry point.
-Spring Cloud Gateway would add centralized routing (and a natural place to add rate limiting).
-- **No authentication/authorization** — Spring Security + JWT excluded from this phase; currently `userId` is passed directly in request bodies rather than derived from a validated token, and there's no role-based access control (e.g. only admins should be able to create/delete products).
-- **No automated tests** — `spring-boot-starter-test` is included in each service but currently unused; unit tests for the service layer (with Mockito) are a planned addition.
-- **No circuit breaker** on the Order → Product Feign call — if Product Service is slow/down, requests currently just time out (per the configured `connect-timeout`/`read-timeout`) rather than failing fast via something like Resilience4j.

 ---

 ## Project Structure